 The Farmer's Blin or (Блин Фермерский) is a savory crepe stuffed with typical foods you'd find at a Russian farmhouse, like mashed potatoes, dill pickles, onions and bacon (and of course, lots of sour cream).

-It's said that Teremok uses whipping cream in their blini recipe, but I have made Kefir Crepes, just because that's what I have in my fridge.
+It's said that Teremok uses whipping cream in their blini recipe, but I have made Kefir Blini, just because that's what I always have in my fridge.
 If you don't have Kefir, you can substitute with buttermilk.
-If you don't have either, I have a blini recipe using milk and water that you can use.
+If you don't have either, I have a regular blini recipe using milk and water that you can use.

-Make the crepes in advance.
+Prepare the crepes a day in advance.
+This makes your stuffing of your crepes go faster, it feels like less work on the day.
 I stack the crepes on a plate in a stack, buttering each crepe before I add the next one.
 This prevents them from sticking to each other, and adds extra flavor!

 How to Make Savory Crepes

-This is the easy part, it's like making a Russian burrito!
+This is the easy part, folding your stuffing inside your crepe.
+It's like making a Russian burrito!
 Simply layer some mash potatoes on one side of the crepe (no further than the middle).
 Taste to make sure the potato is salted!
 Layer the fried bacon pieces, chopped dill pickles and crispy onions on top.
 Tuck the edges in and fold to complete the rectangular stuffed crepe!